 People with pets should be as rigorous about hygiene as everyone should be right now, advises Alex Schechter, DVM.
 That means washing your hands with soap for at least 20 seconds, avoiding touching your mouth and nose, and covering your face with tissue when sneezing.
 Washing your hands after contact with your dog also protects you from the OTHER pathogens that can pass between dogs and humans including bacteria such as E.coli and Salmonella.

-And the same social distancing that you’re using to keep yourself healthy is probably a good idea for your dog.
+And the same social distancing that you’re using to keep yourself healthy is a good idea for your dog.
 As the University of Illinois College of Veterinary Medicine notes on its site, pets can have the virus ON THEM if they are in an environment with a large quantity of it present.
 So an exposed pet could act as what’s known as a “fomite,” or a surface, like a countertop, that can transmit a disease.
 According to UI, “Veterinary experts believe the risk for transmission would be low.”
 But exercise caution about what your pet is exposed to.
-At this point, it’s a good idea to avoid dog runs and excess contact with dogs and people outside of your household.
+The CDC now recommends that you “treat pets as you would other human family members—do not let pets interact with people or animals outside the household.
+If a person inside the household becomes sick, isolate that person from everyone else, including pets.”
 Keep dogs clean with baths and wiping their paws, and clean bedding and toys frequently.

 If YOU are infected with COVID-19, health experts advise that you restrict your contact with your dog just as you would restrict your contact with other people.
 Make alternative plans for your dog’s care, if possible.
 If you must interact with your pet, wash your hands before and after, and wear a face mask.
 And, as AVMA, advises, “don’t share food, (or) kiss, or hug them.”